The Reverend T. Wyatt Watkins, board chair

 Dr. Saiyid Masroor Shah

 Dr. S. Masroor Shah is a retired radiation physicist living in Newburgh, Indiana.
 He attends the Islamic Center of Evansville, and chairs the Islamic Society of North America’s Green Masjid Task Force.
-Dr. Shah is a member of Evansville Area Creation Care, a H-IPL affiliate group, and a frequent contributor to print and online publications, especially on the topics of interfaith cooperation and environmental responsibility among faith groups.
+Dr. Shah is a member of Tri-State Creation Care, a H-IPL affiliate group, and a frequent contributor to print and online publications, especially on the topics of interfaith cooperation and environmental responsibility among faith groups.
 He brings to the Hoosier IPL board not only his unique perspective as an environmentally passionate Muslim and scientist, but also his years of interfaith work, his experience on many different boards, and his many friendships and connections in the Evansville area.

 The Reverend Dennis Shock